adato/hearth-web/README.md

 [git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git).
 Also you
 will need to get [npm](http://blog.npmjs.org/post/85484771375/how-to-install-npm) to build and run the Hearth.net server itself.
-Make supre you have both installed:
+Make sure you have both installed:

 ```bash
 $ git --version